 Located on the roof of The Standard High Line, this roof terrace aims to offer both relaxation and the opportunity to party.

-With stunning views of downtown New York, and a decoration that resembles a lawn party, the Le Bain is well a well-known selfie spot, so make sure to take yours.
+With stunning views of downtown New York, and a decoration that resembles a lawn party, the Le Bain & The Rooftop is a well-known selfie spot, so make sure to take yours.

 With an astroturf decorated ground, floor seatings, and hand-crafted furniture, it's obvious Le Bain is going for a relaxed, casual atmosphere.